Business Administration Major ’17, Copywriter for GCU Blogs

-Breanna Alverson is junior at Grand Canyon University, currently pursuing a Bachelor of Science in Business Administration with a minor in marketing.
-In the future, she hopes to be a marketing consultant for non-profit organizations.
-She loves serving people and has been blessed with the incredible opportunity to work with the Spiritual Life Department on campus as a Life Leader.
-Originally from Boise, Idaho, Breanna enjoys the outdoors and especially appreciates Arizona’s weather.
-Some of her favorite memories from this year involve camping, road trips, lakes, hiking, photography and Frisbee.
+Breanna Alverson is a senior at Grand Canyon University, currently completing her Bachelor of Science in Business Administration with a minor in marketing.
+She would like to take the skills and abilities learned during her time at GCU and work for a global non-profit organization.
+Her heart is to serve, and she has been gifted with many unique opportunities to do so on campus, like working as a Life Leader.
+Originally from Boise, Idaho, Breanna enjoys the outdoors and exploring new places.
+Some of her favorite memories of Arizona involve camping, spontaneous road trips, lakes, hiking, coffee, photos and friends.

 Who am I and how did I get to GCU?